luke-h1/storify/README.md

 ```

-Now that the databases are started we can start the API for the first time.
+Now that the databases are started we can migrate the DB for the first time

+Run `yarn workspace @storify-api migrate:up` to run initial migrations.

-Run the following commands to start the API (ensure the databases are running):
+Now that migrations have been taken care of, we can run the following commands to start the API (ensure the databases are running):

 This command transpiles Typescript to Javascript: